chenfeitech/androidcalendar/README.md

 # calendar
-A calendar memo APP(my Android's big homework)
+A calendar memo APP for Android